Lonoy Cold Spring in Bohol is a beautiful spot to spend an hour or two swimming in the man-made pools which are fed by a

 They are always very friendly and welcoming to foreigners so take the time to get to know them and learn more about the local way of life here in Bohol.

-Snacks and drinks are also available for purchase from the little shop next to the springs.
+Snacks and drinks are also available from the little shop next to the springs.

 The water inside the spring is no more than six feet deep and it’s a great spot to cool off while listening to the sounds of the surrounding forested area.

 WHERE TO STAY IN ANDA